-The Washington Wildlife Habitat Connectivity Working Group (WWHCWG) is developing a plan that will identify opportunities and priorities for conserving and restoring wildlife habitat connectivity throughout Washington State.
-The climate change subgroup of the Working Group is endeavoring to develop rigorous, science-based methodologies to incorporate the effects of climate change into this plan.
-The climate change subgroup began their analysis in early 2010 and results will be disseminated via reports, peer-reviewed publications, and a website (http://waconnected.org).
+In 2010, the Washington Wildlife Habitat Connectivity Working Group (WWHCWG) released the “Washington Connected Landscapes Project: Statewide Analysis,” which identified opportunities and priorities for conserving and restoring wildlife habitat connectivity throughout Washington State.
+The climate change subgroup of the WWHCWG used rigorous, science-based methodologies to incorporate the effects of climate change into the statewide analysis.
+The climate change subgroup began their analysis in early 2010 and results of their work include multiple reports, peer-reviewed publications, and a website.

 Increasing habitat connectivity is an important adaptation strategy in the face of climate change, which is expected to cause habitat fragmentation and biodiversity loss.
-The WWHCWG is developing a plan to identify the best places to enhance habitat connectivity in order to help protect wildlife.
+The Washington Wildlife Habitat Connectivity Working Group (WWHCWG) conducted a collaborative scientific analysis to identify the best places to enhance habitat connectivity in order to help protect wildlife.
+A goal of the analysis was to use results to plan for the long-term viability of Washington’s wildlife as well as the vitality of Washington’s urban and rural communities.
+The WWHCWG is a voluntary public-private partnership between federal and state agencies, tribes, universities, and non-governmental organizations.
 The WWHCWG is co-led by the Departments of Fish and Wildlife and Transportation.
 Others involved include representatives from the Okanogan-Wenatchee National Forest, Washington Department of Natural Resources, Conservation Northwest, Washington Biodiversity Council, Arid Lands Initiative, Bureau of Land Management, Bureau of Reclamation, Colville Tribe, Defenders of Wildlife, Shoalwater Bay Indian Tribe, Sierra Club, The Nature Conservancy, The Wilderness Society, and Washington State Parks, among others.

 Outcomes and Conclusions

-Feifel, K. (2010).
+Feifel, K. and Braddock, K.N.
+(2021).
 Incorporating Climate Change into Landscape Connectivity Plans [Case study on a project of the Washington Department of Fish and Wildlife and the Washington Department of Transportation].
+Version 2.0.
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/incorporating-climate-change-landscap… (Last updated February 2011)
+(Last updated May 2021)